gbaeke/quick-guides/fluxv2/README.md

 # run the command below and rerun until it says Release reconcilation succeeded
 flux get hr -n cluster-config

-# you have now created the following in the cluster-config namespace
+# you have now created the following in the cluster-config namespace:
 # - a GitRepository resource: points to the repo we created with gh CLI
 # - a Kustomization: installs all YAML found in the ./infra folder of our repo
 # - a HelmRepository resource: tells Flux where to find Bitnami charts
 # - a HelmRelease resource: tells Flux how to install the Redis chart
-# the first two resources where created by az k8s-configuration create
+# the first two resources where created by the "az k8s-configuration create" command
 # the last two were created from our git repo
-# the commands below show these resources at the Kubernetes level
+# the commands below show these (custom) resources at the Kubernetes level
 kubectl get gitrepository -n cluster-config kubectl get kustomization -n cluster-config kubectl get helmrepository -n cluster-config kubectl get helmrelease -n cluster-config

 # we now want to add an application that is dependent on Redis
-# the app we will install does not actually need Redis; let's just pretend
+# the app we will install does not actually need Redis; let's just pretend  :-)
 # make sure you are still in the root of the local flux-quick repo and create an apps folder
 mkdir apps